 Dynamic clinical research is also a major focus of the M.S.A.T. program.
-Students present their research at national conferences and at the annual Dr. George Perez Research Colloquium sponsored by the School of Health and Medical Sciences.
+Students present their research at regional and national conferences.
 The following is a list of the courses and clinical (fieldwork) experiences that our M.S.A.T. students will pursue in each semester of the program.
 For a full description of any of the courses, see the Graduate Catalogue.

 Professional Year I

 |ATFY 4000 - GMAT 6000||Foundations of Athletic Training||6|

 |ATFY 4101 - GMAT 6101||Human Physiology||3|

 |ATFY 4121 - GMAT 6121||Principles of Evaluation in Athletic Training||4|